ebtesam25/immunipass/README.md

 ## How to use it
 * We used expo to create the react native app.
 Run `npm i` and either `expo start` or `npm start`
-* 'python maps_data.py' for starting the maps server
+* Run `python maps_data.py` to start the server for the maps feature and nearby immunization center retrivals
-* main.html for cough detection
+* Open `main.html` for cough detection
-* compare_face.py for face ID and encrpytion functions
+* Open `compare_face.py` for facial recognition and encrpytion functions
-* face.py for mask detection
+* Run `face.py` for mask detection